 Return the beef and all their juices to pot, turning them over in the sauce then cover and bake at 325° for 2 to 2 1/2 hours.

-At the one hour point, stir the Ragu then check for doneness after 2 hours.
+At the one hour point, stir the Ragu then check for doneness after 2 hours of cook time.
 You want the beef to be able to shred easily with two forks, but not mushy.

 Finishing the Ragu: